Discover what you are naturally good at

 Thinking (T) – Feeling (F)

-The thinking function makes people more rational.
+Thinking means an individual makes more rational decisions.
 They like to view their emotions through a lens of logic.
 They try to deal with emotions in a calculated way.
-People who have the feeling function are more emotional, and compassionate and can express their emotions more easily.
+People who have feeling function are more emotional, and compassionate, and can express their emotions more easily.

 Judging (J) – Perceiving (P)

-People with the judging function are conscientious.
+People with judges are conscientious.
 They enjoy order, harmony, and routine.
 Most commonly, they have their lives sorted out, and live in an organized routine.
-People who have perceiving function prefer spontaneity over routine, like to have their options open, and can easily adapt to novel situations.
+People who have perceiving, in contrast, prefer spontaneity over routine, like to have their options open, and can easily adapt to new situations.

-• MBTI types were developed by Katharine Briggs and Isabel Myers in the 1940s.
+• The MBTI types were developed by Katharine Briggs and Isabel Myers in the 1940s.

-• ENTJ is the rarest MBTI personality type.
-According to the Myers-Briggs Foundation, only 1.8% of people have this personality type.
+• The INFJ is the rarest MBTI personality type.
+According to the Myers-Briggs Foundation, only 1.5% of the US population has this personality type [3].

-• According to the Myers-Briggs Foundation, ISTJ is the most common MBTI personality type.
-14% of people have this personality type.
+• According to the Myers-Briggs Foundation, the ISFJ is the most common MBTI personality type.
+13.8% of people have this personality type [4].

-• Some online surveys have shown that ESFP is the most well-liked MBTI personality type.
+• Some online surveys have shown that the ESFP is the most liked MBTI personality type.

 What is the best MBTI personality type?